gajus/eslint-plugin-jsdoc/.README/rules/require-param.md

 ##### `contexts`

-Set this to an array of strings representing the AST context where you wish the rule to be applied.
+Set this to an array of strings representing the AST context (or an object with `context` and `comment` properties) where you wish the rule to be applied.
 Overrides the default contexts (see below).
 May be useful for adding such as `TSMethodSignature` in TypeScript or restricting the contexts which are checked.